Learn About The Law

 (5) The signature of all parties.

-B. At the time of signing, the owner shall be furnished with a copy of the contract signed by both the home improvement contractor and the owner.
-No work shall begin prior to the signing of the contract and transmittal to the owner of a copy of the contract.
+B. At the time of signing, all parties shall be furnished with a copy of the signed contract.
+No work shall begin prior to the signing of the contract by all parties.

 C. Contracts which fail to comply with the requirements of this Section shall not be invalid solely because of noncompliance.

-D. No home improvement contractor who fails to obtain a license as provided for in this Chapter shall be entitled to file a statement of claim or a statement of lien or privilege with respect to monetary sums allegedly owed under any contract, whether express, implied, or otherwise, when any provision of this Chapter requires that the home improvement contractor possess a home improvement license issued by the residential subcommittee in order to have properly entered into such a contract.
+D. No contractor who fails to obtain a license as provided for in this Chapter shall be entitled to file a statement of claim or a statement of lien or privilege with respect to monetary sums allegedly owed under any contract, whether express, implied, or otherwise, when any provision of this Chapter requires that the contractor possess a license in order to have properly entered into such a contract.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.